tendermint/testnets/README.md

 Post your Cosmos address in the #testnet channel on the [Tendermint slack](), and wait for someone to send you some coins.

 Once you have coins, you can send them around using the `basecli`.
 You'll need to know which chain you got the coins on.
-For instance, if your coins are on `ball-n-chain`, you can send them to another account on `ball-n-chain` as follow:
+For instance, if your coins are on `mercury`, you can send them to another account on `mercury` as follow:

 Check the new balance: